Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 https://github.com/Wubuntu88/CarND-Behavioral-Cloning-P3/blob/master/videos/nvidia_model_run.mp4

 (note: if you download the video in firefox, it may say that the mimetype is not supported; the download worked in Safari)

+#### Apendix

+##### Distributions of steering values.
+I made histograms of the steering values during multiple runs.
+Negative steering values indicate left turning, and positive steering values indicate right turning.
+It is interesting to see the distributions, so I included it in an appendix.

+Here is the distribution of steering values sample data for one run:
+(note that it is not normalized)

+![histogram of one sample run][steering_histogram_one_dataset]

+Here is the distribution of how multiple runs compare.
+Note that the histogram is normed, so the shape of the distributions are compared.
+There are different quantities of data in one run compared to another.

+![histogram of multiple runs][steering_histogram_multiple_datasets]

+Note that in both cases, the mean seems to be centered around a negative value close to zero, maybe -0.3.
+This is because we are looping counter clockwise on the track.
+Because this data is of the raw data (not including flipped-sign steering values, or the steering corrected side camera values), It is not the distribution of the actual data used for training.
+It does give us a sense of what the steering values are.
+It is surprising that there are not more extreme values present.
+Perhaps because they are so infrequent, they do not show up in the histogram.